 Reading Part 5 (Teil 5)(10 minutes):

-You’re given a more official text (in the modal paper it’s the “Hausordnung” for a vocational training centre).
+You’re given a more official text (in the model paper it’s the “Hausordnung” for a vocational training centre).

 There are four questions about what the rules are on a particular subject and you have to pick the correct answer (from three).